aws-kr-tnc/moving-to-serverless-renew/lab-guide/LAB03.md

-# LAB 03 - Moving to AWS serverless
+# Lab 3: CloudAlbum with Serverless Architecture - Part 1
-We will move the components of legacy application which has constraints of scalability and high availability to serverless environment one by one.
+Now, we will move the components of legacy application which has constraints of scalability and high availability to serverless environment one by one.

 ## TASK 1.
 Permission grant for Cloud9